 Members have independent finances

-(No income sharing; $40/ week is charged by Foundation as a co-use fee for utilities.
+(No income sharing; $40/ week is paid by residents as a co-use fee for on-site accommodations, utilities and amenities.
 Resident volunteers do not pay co-use.)

-(Must complete 5-Week Workshop; $1350 including food/lodging; financial assistance available.)
+(Must complete 5-Week Workshop; workshop fee includes food/lodging; financial assistance available.
+See website.)

-(Plain employees: $40/ week is charged by Foundation as a co-use fee for utilities.
-Volunteers: do not pay co-use.)
+($40/ week is paid by residents as a co-use fee.
+Volunteers do not pay co-use.)